Bronwen Knox: Senior national team

 In August 2010, Knox was a member of the Australian national side at a training camp at the Australian Institute of Sport.
 During the camp, she participated in a series of scrimmages against the United States.
 That month, she also represented Australia at the Six Nations Cup that was held in Sydney.
 She was a member of the Stingers squad that competed in the 2010 FINA World Cup.
 She was again the captain during this tournament, and on the second day of the competition, helped lead her team to a 7–5 victory of the United States.
 She competed Australia's 10–8 defeat of Russia.
 Her coach was quoted in The Age about her performance in the match, saying "Bronwen Knox was excellent at centre back and the pressure allowed us to get steals and counter-attacks."
 In the team's 10–8 final victory over the United States, she scored two goals.
 In April 2011, she attended a training camp at the Australian Institute of Sport where the coach was "selecting a team for the major championships over winter."
 In 2011, she was one of five Queensland women to compete for the Australian Stingers in the FINA World League competition held in Auckland, New Zealand.
 In a May 2011 match against China, she scored three goals in a 9–7 game that saw Australia score six goals in the second period.

 In July 2011, Knox was a member of the Australian Stingers that competed in the 2011 FINA World Championships in Shanghai as a field player.
 In preparation for this tournament, she attended a team training camp in Perth, Western Australia.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Stingers.
-In February 2012, she was named to a member of the 2012 Summer Olympics training squad.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
+In February 2012, she was named as a member of the 2012 Summer Olympics training squad.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
 In the first game of the test series on 21 February 2012 that Australia won 13–5, she scored three goals.

-Against Hungary, Knox missed the penalty that eliminated Australia from the 2016 Summer Olympics.

 Knox was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The head coach was Predrag Mihailović.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.

-Australia at the 2020 Summer Olympics details the team's performance in depth.
+Post playing

+Knox was the Deputy Chef de Mission to help manage the Australian team on the ground at the 2024 Paris Olympics.